liyansong2018/elfspirit/README.md

 ![GitHub Tag](https://img.shields.io/github/v/tag/liyansong2018/elfspirit)
 [![license](https://img.shields.io/github/license/liyansong2018/elfspirit)](https://github.com/liyansong2018/elfspirit/blob/main/LICENSE)

 **elfspirit** is a useful program that parse, manipulate and camouflage ELF files.
 It provides a variety of functions, including parsing ELF like `readelf`, editing ELF like `010 editor`, adding section or segment, pathing ELF like `patchelf`, infecting ELF, deleting the section header table to increase the difficulty of reverse engineering.

- Related work: You might like [LIEF](https://github.com/lief-project/LIEF) and [libelfmaster](https://github.com/elfmaster/libelfmaster) more.
-Compared to [patchelf](https://github.com/NixOS/patchelf), elfspirit provides a more flexible editing environment.
+You might be familiar with popular open-source tools like [LIEF](https://github.com/lief-project/LIEF), [libelfmaster](https://github.com/elfmaster/libelfmaster), and [patchelf](https://github.com/NixOS/patchelf). **elfspirit** distinguishes itself by offering not only enhanced flexibility in editing but also a What You See Is What You Get (WYSIWYG) editing perspective and unique features.
+Its primary objective is to empower hackers to effortlessly manipulate every byte of an ELF file.

- **elfspirit is not just a replacement for these tools, it provides even more powerful functionality about ELF.
-Its ultimate goal is to help hackers easily edit every byte of ELF.
-Please see [elfspirit wiki](https://github.com/liyansong2018/elfspirit/wiki) for more details.**
+**For further information, refer to the [elfspirit wiki](https://github.com/liyansong2018/elfspirit/wiki) for a detailed exploration of its capabilities.**

 ## Building